Leadership and Administration

 Director of Mayim Tamid

 After years of teaching a variety of ages at TBS, I embraced the opportunity to pioneer the Mayim Tamid Program in 2016.
 Influenced by my early experiences growing up on a kibbutz in Israel, my goal for Mayim Tamid is to create a “Jewish home away from home:” a program that allows children to attend TBS multiple days a week, engage in deep Jewish learning, and enjoy additional recreational activities to support their health, growth, and emotional connection to Judaism and to our temple.
 An important value of Mayim Tamid is deep connection with parents and the rest of the family, so that we serve as a bridge between home and TBS.
 Another core value is each child’s comfort and sense of belonging, which I work with educators to cultivate.
-I live in Foxboro with my husband Bill, and I am a mother of three grown children.
+I live in Foxboro with my husband, and I am a mother of three grown children.
 I feel very fortunate to be a part of the TBS community and to keep developing an after school program that answers the needs of our families.

 Logistics, Communication, and Administration Coordinator